1922 AFCA Blue Ribbon Commission Champion

 Tier 3 (Minor Contender, could make a case): Michigan, Vanderbilt

-Tier 4 (Not Serious Contenders): Iowa, West Virginia
+Tier 4 (Not Serious Contenders): Iowa, Army

 [1] – The Southern Conference didn’t officially recognize conference champions for the 1922-1932 seasons, as there were as many as 23 teams in the league during a given season.
 Any team claiming an outright or shared SoCon title during that stretch is doing so by virtue of an unbeaten SoCon record that year.